-How can I request that my preferred name be entered in DU information systems?
+How to request a preferred first name be entered in DU information systems

-To update your "chosen/professional name" obtain the Name Change Request Form here: http://www.du.edu/registrar/media/documents/namechange.pdf.
-Submit the form to the office indicated in the instructions.
-The form may not be submitted electronically.
-Chosen/professional names may be removed by the same form.
+To request your chosen/lived/professional name, you can complete and submit your request using our online form or our paper Name Change Request Form.
+Please submit the form to the office indicated in the instructions.
+Chosen/professional names may be removed using the same form.